Sample Thank You and Appreciation Letters for Your Boss

 • Depending on the occasion, you can also write a thank you note or an email to your boss.

-• Remember to be timely when sending the thank you letter for it to be impactful.
+• Remember to be timely when sending this letter for it to be impactful.

-• Always maintain a professional yet friendly tone to show your honesty in regards to appreciating your boss.
+• Always maintain a professional yet friendly tone to show your honesty in regard to appreciating your boss.

 About This Article